paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-153-regional-commissions.md

 #### Codification
 Pub.
 L. 110–234 and Pub.
 L. 110–246 enacted identical sections.
 Pub.
 L. 110–234 was repealed by section 4(a) of Pub.
 L. 110–246.

+#### Amendments
+2025—Subsec. (b).
+Pub.
+L. 118–272 substituted “with—” and pars.
+(1) and (2) for “with the Federal Cochairperson and at least a majority of the State members present.”

 #### Effective Date
 Section effective on the first day of the first fiscal year beginning after June 18, 2008, see section 14217(d) of Pub.
 L. 110–246, set out as a note under [section 15101 of this title](./chapter-151-general-provisions.md#section-15101).